-As a result of the program, 204 tonnes of Particulate matter and 416 tonnes of Carbon Monoxide (CO) has been kept from polluting the air.
+As a result of the program, 97 tonnes of Particulate matter (PM2.5 and PM10) and 192 tonnes of Carbon Monoxide (CO) and 17 tons Volatile Organic Compounds (VOC’s) were not released into the air.

 Agricultural Wood Waste Chipping Program